 Then challenge everything.

 Challenge the usual conventions of procedures.
 One of the things we hear a lot is ‘but we’ve always done it this way’.
 While processes can seem like an unmovable element at first, they’re often not.

 Challenge the guidelines.
 Most brand books put above-the-line advertising first in mind.
 So, if you’re working on a below-the-line campaign, you may need to use your imagination.

 What makes a good information hierarchy?

-Most people are time poor and rarely have more than a couple of minutes to review your communications – if you can do the hard work for them, you’re already a step ahead.
+Most people are time poor and rarely have more than a couple of minutes to review your communications.
+If you can do the hard work for them, you’re already a step ahead.

-Making your design stand up
+Making your information hierarchy stand up

 Design is a very subjective field.
 But this type of design, coupled with a clear information hierarchy, gives you an objective output that makes real business sense.
-By creating communications that have a clear purpose, a clear logic and a clear call to action, you’re delivering on your brand promise and eliminating those ‘pain points’ that can cost businesses – big time.
+By creating communications that have a clear purpose, a clear logic and a clear call-to-action, you’re delivering on your brand promise and eliminating those ‘pain points’ that can cost businesses – big time.

 See how information design combines creativity and compliance and get inspired for your next project.